 The Medical Dermatology program at Massachusetts General Hospital is a full-service dermatology practice that provides care for all skin, hair and nail conditions.

-An ingrown hair is a hair that curls and penetrates the skin with its tip, causing inflammation.
+An ingrown hair, or pseudofolliculitis, is a hair that curls and penetrates the skin with its tip, causing inflammation.
 Ingrown hairs are more common among people with very curly hair.
-Most ingrown hairs occur in the beard area on men and the bikini or groin area on women.
+Most ingrown hairs happen in the beard area on men and the bikini or groin area on women.

-The most common symptom of an ingrown hair is redness and inflammation of the skin, followed by pus formation.
+The most common symptom of an ingrown hair is redness and inflammation of the skin.
+This is followed by pus formation.
 However, each individual may experience symptoms differently.
 The symptoms of an ingrown hair may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-Diagnosis of an ingrown hair can be confirmed with a medical history and a physical examination.
+Diagnosis of an ingrown hair can be confirmed with a medical history and a physical exam.

 An ingrown hair often heals on its own.
 However, in the case of chronic ingrown hairs, treatment may include:

 Allowing the hair to grow longer prior to shaving it

 Avoiding shaving the area in the future.
 If you must trim the hair, use a clipper rather than a razor, or, try not to shave as closely

 Removing the hair permanently through electrolysis, laser, or depilatory methods (liquids or creams)